yegor256/blog/static/talks.md

 You will just have to pay for business-class airfare, a premium suite in a 5-star hotel, and a limo.
 OK, I'm kidding about the limo.
-Ah, one more thing, starting now I only do talks in English.
-Not Russian any more, sorry.
 These are the topics I'm interested to speak about and they are pretty fresh (I haven't presented them before, as of yet):